nixworks/public/news/2010/07/1/README.md

 ##### Drug
 ### [More than 300 kilograms of drugs - opium, morphine, ice (methamphetamine hydrochloride), ketamine and dancing outreach - are incinerated in the suburbs of Lhasa, Tibet. ](/news/2010/07/1/more-than-300-kilograms-of-drugs-opium-morphine-ice-methamphetamine-hydrochloride-ketamine-and-dancing-outreach-are-incinerated-in.md)
-_Context: drug, methamphetamine hydrochloride, opium, dancing outreach, Tibet, ketamine, morphine, Lhasa_
+_Context: Tibet, dancing outreach, methamphetamine hydrochloride, opium, drug, Lhasa, morphine, ketamine_

 ##### Hong Kong
 ### [An estimated 52,000 people took part in anti-government protests in the former British colony of Hong Kong. ](/news/2010/07/1/an-estimated-52-000-people-took-part-in-anti-government-protests-in-the-former-british-colony-of-hong-kong.md)